All of our content is approved by our in-house experts

 - Get a written specification and estimate.

-- If the repairs are over £25,000, consider using a JCT contract, which details the extent of the work to be done in return for the agreed price - in addition to recording any extras not yet agreed - is a useful point of reference in the event of any dispute.
-For more information look at jctltd.co.uk.
+- For repairs over £25,000 consider using a JCT (Joint Contracts Tribunal) contract.
+It details the extent of the work to be done for the agreed price and records any extras not yet agreed.
+This can be a useful point of reference in the event of a dispute.

 Paying for the repairs

-- Deposits may be required if custom-made materials are required or where the project will take a long time to complete.
+- Deposits may be required for any custom-made materials or projects that will take a long time to complete.

-- Never pay upfront - avoid paying labour costs before the work is carried out.
+- Never pay upfront - avoid paying labour costs before the work is complete.
 However, you should be willing to fund large material items yourself before the work starts.

 - Agree any stage and final payments before work starts.